Credibility in Second-Price Auctions: An Experimental Test: Introduction

 Although our main contribution is experimental, our paper is also thematically related to the literature on mechanism design with limited commitment.
-In particular, \citet{baliga} and \citet{bester} study environments where the designer has agency to determine the outcome of the mechanism, which is a feature that is reflected prominently in our experiment. \citet{liu} consider multi-period auctions with limited commitment across periods: in particular, the seller cannot rule out lowering the reserve price in future periods.
+In particular, \citet{baliga} and \citet{bester} study environments where the designer has agency to determine the outcome of the mechanism, which is a feature that is reflected prominently in our experiment.
 In more general allocation problems, \citet{hakimov} introduce the related concepts of "verifiability" (i.e., mechanisms that allow participants to check if their assignments are correct) and "transparency" (i.e., mechanisms in which the designer cannot cheat without being detected).
 Taken together, these concepts are stronger than the notion of credibility we investigate in this paper.
 The issue of seller cheating has also drawn significant attention in the field of industrial organization - e.g., the practice of "shill-bidding" by sellers in second-price auctions \citep{mcadams, harstad, porter}.

 The rest of the paper proceeds as follows.
-Section 2 introduces the theoretical framework, Section 3 provides details of the experimental design, Section 4 presents the experimental results, and Section 5 concludes.
+Section 2 introduces the theoretical framework, Section 3 provides details of the experimental design, Section 4 presents the experimental results, Section 5 investigates the underlying mechanism driving our experimental results, and Section 6 concludes.